 '''

-Agnode_t agnode(Agraph_t, char);
+Agnode_t agnode(Agraph_t, char, int);

-Agedge_t agedge(Agraph_t, Agnode_t, Agnode_t);
+Agedge_t agedge(Agraph_t, Agnode_t, Agnode_t, char, int);

 '''

 The first argument is the graph containing the node or edge.
 Note that if this is a subgraph, the node or edge will also belong to all containing graphs.
 The second argument to agnode is the node's name.
 This is a key for the node within the graph.
 If agnode is called twice with the same name, the second invocation will not create a new node but simply return a pointer to the previously created node with the given name.
+The third argument specifies whether or not a node of the given name should be created if it does not already exist.

 Edges are created using agedge by passing in the edge's two nodes.
 If the graph is not strict, additional calls to agedge with the same arguments will create additional edges between the two nodes.
+The string argument allows you to supply a further name to distinguish between edges with the same head and tail.
 If the graph is strict, extra calls will simply return the already existing edge.
 For directed graphs, the first and second node arguments are taken to be the tail and head nodes, respectively.
 For undirected graph, they still play this role for the functions agfstout and agfstin, but when checking if an edge exists with agedge or agfindedge, the order is irrelevant.
+As with agnode, the final argument specifies whether or not the edge should be created if it does not yet exist.